Abdellatief/UnDem/README.md

 ### 🚀 Overview
 **UnDem** is a powerful, lightweight, and professional desktop application designed for content creators, video editors, and audio producers.
 It allows you to effortlessly extract, separate, and demux multiple audio tracks from your video files without losing any original quality.

+### 🎙️ Perfect for OBS Studio Creators (Gaming, Tutorials, Podcasts & Streams)
+If you use **OBS Studio** to record or stream your content, **UnDem is your ultimate workflow savior!** No matter what kind of content you create, UnDem instantly splits your multi-track recordings into separate, high-quality audio files in seconds:
+* 🎮 **Gamers & Streamers**: Separate your live gameplay, microphone, and Discord/Music tracks seamlessly.
+* 🎓 **Educators & Tutorial Creators**: Keep your voiceover track separate from the system audio or software sounds for clean editing.
+* 🎧 **Podcasters**: Extract multi-microphone inputs or remote guest tracks recorded via OBS without any hassle.

 ### ✨ Key Features
 * 🎯 **Lossless Demuxing**: Extract audio tracks while preserving 100% of the original video and audio quality.
-* 🎛️ **Multi-Track Support**: Perfect for screen recordings (like OBS Studio) with separate mic, game, and system audio tracks.
+* 🎛️ **Multi-Track Support**: Perfect for screen recordings with separate mic, game, and system audio tracks.
 * ⚡ **Blazing Fast Speed**: Powered by optimized processing to deliver instant results.
 * 💻 **Cross-Platform**: Available for both Windows (Portable & Installer) and macOS (Portable App).